ials/seminario2/README.md

 - Students read the following material and evaluate if their research question meets the *CFCCA* criteria:
   - [The research question](https://libguides.msvu.ca/c.php?g=707361&p=5034449#s-lg-box-15836684)

+- Lecturer reviews repositories for master thesis on geoinformation science  at University Twente and Wageningen University Research

 - Práctica:
   Students continue writing first (or any) chapter of the Master Thesis